-The laboratory highly magnetic separator LSV equipped with an extra strong magnetic roll, is a scaled-down (but fully operational) version of the permanent multi-stage magnetic separator VMSV.
-It is used for a continuous and automatic separation also of very small (even c.30 µm) and lightly magnetic particles (e.g. magnetic stainless steel or also some kinds of paramagnetic minerals) in laboratory conditions.
+The high gradient magnetic separator LSV equipped with an extra strong magnetic roll, is a scaled-down (but fully operational) version of the high intensity magnetic separator VMSV.
+It is used for a continuous and automatic separation also of very small (even c.30 µm) and weakly magnetic particles (e.g. magnetic stainless steel or also some kinds of paramagnetic minerals) in laboratory conditions.

-This extraordinarily powerful as well as compact and modular magnetic separator consists of a vibratory feeder and a pair of rollers.
-The drive roller is magnetic (with a rotational speed control according to the character of cleaned material and working needs) and the driven one is non-magnetic.
-This roller pair is mutually connected to each other with a very thin, but extremely sturdy conveyor belt from kevlar or glass-teflon (available also in a non-sticky version).
+This extraordinarily powerful as well as compact and modular high gradient magnetic separator consists of a vibratory feeder and a pair of pulleys.
+The drive pulley is high intensity rare earth roll (with a rotational speed control according to the character of cleaned material and working needs) and the driven one is non-magnetic.
+Both pulleys are mutually connected to each other with a very thin, but extremely sturdy conveyor belt from kevlar or glass-teflon (available also in a non-sticky version).
 The magnetic field of the magnetic roller reaches the height of maximally c.
 10 mm, and therefore the height of the material transported on the conveyor belt should not exceed 5 mm (and we recommend the max. height of 2 mm in order to achieve the highest efficiency).

 After loosening the material by means of a vibrating feeder, the material falls down on the conveyor belt.
 Ferrous particles are caught up through the magnetic field of the roller and brought behind its axis into the container for ferromagnetic contaminants.
 The purified material (i.e. non-magnetic particles) will fall off by the instrumentality of gravitation into the container for the pure product - situated under the driving roller.
 Thanks to a special flow divider of the magnetic and non-magnetic material (angularly and axially adjustable) it is also possible to separate even the third fraction from the pure material.
 The third kind of the material can be found between the pure material and the ferromagnetic contaminants (thus it involves the lightly magnetic material, i. e., partly contaminated with iron particles).
 The separative process can be repeated as often as needed, because both the pure material and partly contaminated material and also the separated ferromagnetic particles are stored in independent containers under the conveyor belt (let us bear in mind, that the LSV, as an extremely strong magnetic separator, is able to catch also pieces of plastic, rubber, stones or wood slightly contaminated with e. g. iron oxides.
 That is why, its role is irreplaceable when doing laboratory testing and evaluating the processed materials.).

 The vibratory feeder with an integrated filling hopper is the inseparable part of this special magnetic separator.
 The dimensions of the filling hopper accurately correspond with the conveyor belt width and the needed material dosing can be preset by means of a vibration regulator.
-The LSV magnetic roller is equipped with an appliance for a simple set up of the optimum conveyor belt tensioning and the drive roller motor is provided with a variable speed unit, which enables regulating the conveyor belt speed when required.
+The high intensity magnetic separator LSV is equipped with an appliance for a simple set up of the optimum conveyor belt tensioning and the drive roller motor is provided with a variable speed unit, which enables regulating the conveyor belt speed when required.

 Advantages of laboratory magnetic separator